Black British people: Recognition

 A number of awards and honours exist to recognise talent and influence of the Black British community.
-The MOBO Awards, was the first awards ceremony that celebrates the achievements in music of black origin, launched in 1996.
-Founder Kanya King has subsequently been awarded both a MBE and a CBE for her services to the music industry, and the awards have taken place annually since its inauguration.
+The MOBO Awards, was the first awards ceremony that celebrates the achievements in music of Black origin, launched in 1996.
+Founder Kanya King was subsequently awarded both a MBE and a CBE for her services to the music industry, and the awards have taken place annually since its inauguration.

 The Powerlist is an annual list of the 100 most influential people of African or African Caribbean heritage in the UK.
 The list was first created in 2007 by Michael Eboda, then editor of the New Nation, a weekly newspaper published in the UK for the Black British community, as a way to profile and celebrate influential Black Britons, and inspire and influence the next generation.
 The list is updated annually and has been published in book format by Powerful Media since 2007.
 The Powerlist is not limited to British born citizens and it includes individuals born overseas who have emigrated to the UK.
 The 50 highest rated nominees, along with updates on the previous year's Powerlistees from rank 2–100, are then ranked by an independent panel in the summer, with the list being produced each autumn.
 Each year's highest ranking individual is added to the Powerlist Hall of Fame.

 In 2014, Melanie Eusebe and Sophie Chandauka co-founded the Black British Business Awards, to celebrate the contributions of inspiring professionals across all UK Industries.

 The British Ethnic Diversity Sports Awards (BEDSA) were launched in 2016, celebrating the contribution of and achievements of ethnic minority sportspeople and have included awards presented to cricketer Jofra Archer and athlete Christine Ohuruogu.

 The inaugural Black British Theatre Awards, co-founded by activist Solange Urdang and theatre director and choreographer Omar F. Okai, took place in October 2019 at Old Finsbury Town Hall hosted by Ore Oduba, with winners including Lynette Linton for best Director, Beverley Knight MBE for supporting actress and Hamilton as best musical production.